Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Learn more about Joseph Juran and the Juran theory.
+Learn more about Joseph Juran and his theory of quality control.

 Juran’s management theory continued to develop throughout his lifetime.
 He died in 2008 at the age of 103.
 Today, his theory of quality management is part of other quality management theories, such as Six Sigma and lean manufacturing.
 Globally, Juran is regarded as one of the founding fathers of quality management programs.